nazavode/zirkon/docs/source/userguide/Schema-class.rst

 The explanation of the arguments is:

 - *default*: if provided, it  sets a default value for the value; if the corresponding key is missing from the validated section, the default is added.
-If a key is missing from the validated section and the corresponding *KeyValidator* does not define a default, a *MissingRequiredOptionError* exception is produced;
+If a key is missing from the validated section and the corresponding *Validator* does not define a default, a *MissingRequiredOptionError* exception is produced;
 - *min*, *max*: if provided, it sets a minimum/maximum value for the value; if the corresponding value does not match, a *MinValueError*/*MaxValueError* exception is produced;
 - *min_len*, *max_len*: if provided, it sets a minimum/maximum length for the value (sequences or strings); if the corresponding value does not match, a *MinValueError*/*MaxValueError* exception is produced;
 - *item_min*, *item_max*, *item_min_len*, *item_max_len*: the same as *min*, *max*, *min_len* and *max_len*, but they are applied to all the sequence items (for List and Tuple validators only).